mattijn/topojson/docs/example/settings-tuning.md

 # Settings and tuning
 {: .no_toc}

-The TopoJSON format is merely designed to create smaller files than its GeoJSON counterpart.
-It is capable of doing so through a few options during generation of the `Topology()` object:
+By adopting the TopoJSON format is possible to store geographical data as topology.
+Adopting this approach can make it possible to create smaller files than its GeoJSON counterpart.
+In this process are a few options, which are described below by the following options:

 1. TOC
 {:toc}